radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/03-front-end-settings.md

 An example of the syntax used in the command is shown below, assuming the LDIF file described above is named ChangePassword.ldif.
 You must bind as the cn=directory manager with the current password in order to update the password with this LDAP command.

-ldapmodify.exe -D "cn=Directory Manager,ou=RootUsers,cn=config" -w password -h localhost -p 2389 -f c:\radiantone\ChangePassword.ldif
+ldapmodify.exe -D "cn=Directory Manager,ou=RootUsers,cn=config" -w currentpassword -h localhost -p 2389 -f c:\radiantone\ChangePassword.ldif

 >[!note]
 >The RadiantOne service may be running when this command is executed.